sajangurung8/Loan-Prediction-Desktop-Application/README.md

-# SCRAPE2COMPARE- Loan Prediction Desktop Application for Veterans:
+# SCRAPE2COMPARE- Loan Prediction Desktop Application:
 VA Loan estimating tool designed to help veterans to compare rates and understand monthly payments at one place.
 This Windows form application have 3 funcitons to serve your cuiousity about VA Loan: